 The legislative branch has passed many laws governing natural resource extraction on federal lands.

 How are natural resources on Native American land governed?

 Native American land ownership involves a complex patchwork of titles, restrictions, obligations, statutes, and regulations.

 Extracting natural resources on Native American land involves unique processes and multiple stakeholders.

 How do natural resources result in federal revenue?

 The production process

 Oil and gas (or natural gas) are fossil fuels that form underground on land and under the ocean.
 The U.S. is among the world's top producers of oil and gas.

 Gold, copper, and iron are the main sources of nonenergy mineral revenues.
 The Mining Law of 1872 is the major federal law governing locatable minerals.

 Understanding federal revenues

-See federal non-tax revenues from natural resource extraction on federal land in 2017 by commodity, revenue type, and company.
+See federal non-tax revenues from natural resource extraction on federal land by commodity, revenue type, and company.